 Throughout my career, I have tried to fuse a love for widespread artistic traditions with an activist temperament.
 Beginning in 1970, energized by my participation in the feminist art movement in Los Angeles and New York, I became a founding member of the Heresies publishing collective and an originating figure of the Pattern and Decoration movement.
 My colleagues and I were exploring the applied and decorative arts, especially visual cultures of the nonwestern world, as source and inspiration.
-We wanted to break down the high art/low art hierarchies inherent in the West; then as now, travel has been a profound catalyst.
+We wanted to break down the high art/low art hierarchies inherent in the West.
 As a result of these early discussions and excursions, my patterned paintings eventually moved right off the canvas, evolving into installations composed of hand painted, glazed ceramic tiles and pieced silk wall hangings.

 One starts an architectural project with charts of the site.
-By the 1990s, maps had become the foundation for my private work, structures into which I could insert a range of issues, particularly the role of cartography in human knowledge and as an imposition of imperial will.
-My map and globe works – frescoes, books, paintings, sculptures - which image both physical and mental terrain, employ mutations to raise these geopolitical issues.
+By the 1990s, maps had become the foundation for my private work, structures into which I could insert a range of issues, particularly the role of cartography in human knowledge.
+My map and globe works – frescoes, books, paintings, sculptures - which image both physical and mental terrain, employ mutations to raise geopolitical issues.
 Often their figurations are hybrids, places known only in the imagination, composed of memories and fragments.
 With an increasing urgency, and moving from earlier, visionary to modern charting as impetus, I seek the physical corollaries between mapping, naming, and subjugation.